jacksonh/manos/docs/tutorial/page-2.md

 always add your own filters.

 ### Conditional statements
-Mango supports if, elif and else statements.
+Manos supports if, elif and else statements.

     {% if show_name %}
       {{ Name }}